ArthurClemens/mod_backup_tarsnap/README.md

 ## Archive expiration

+* Only archives with the same identifier are considered; archives created for other sites or using different naming schemes are ignored.
 * The date in the archive name is used to infer expiration dates.
 * Calculation starts at the longest interval value (default 1 year).
 The archive that is closest to that date (the current date minus the interval) is marked as "to keep".
 Proximity is calculated with a range of plus/minus half an interval (in the example plus or minus half a year).
   * If older archives exist, we go further back in time (the interval value); this process continues until no older archives are found.